Spiti Snow Leopard Trail : Winter in Kinnaur & Spiti

 Weather conditions and essentials to carry

 It gets really frigid.
+Winter travel requires serious protection from the bone chilling Himalayan weather.
+So you’re going to need layers.
+Lots of them, along with thick winter clothing.
+If anything, you shouldn’t underestimate how cold and windy it can be.
 The temperature often drops to -30 °C. The air in Spiti is very thin due to high altitude and no vegetation so it is advised to see your doctor and take required medication.
 If you have prior experience of trekking or hiking high altitude terrains then there shouldn’t be any problems related to high altitude sickness.

 Backpack (70-90 liter) for multi days Hikes.